jfcompliasset/selectJ/README.md

 # selectJ
-Jquery plugin for select with multipĺe options and ajax
+Jquery plugin for select with multiple options and ajax

 ---